MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 * [Datasheet](#datasheet)

 ## Graphite sensor conception
 The first step is to make the graphite sensor.
-We just cut a piece of paper and put some graphite on it with a 2B pencil as you can see on the image below.
+We just cut a piece of paper and put some graphite on it with a pencil as you can see on the image below.
+You can adjust the amount of graphite by adding or erasing graphite.
+You can also use different type of pencil : 3B, 2B, 3H, etc. The graphite zone is describing a "U" shape as you can see below.
 <p align="center">
 <img src="Illustrations/graphite_paper_sensor.jpg" width="350" />

 ## Electronic conception and test on LT-Spice
 The second step is to build the electrical circuit adapted to our case.
-The aim of this part is to chose the good components to have the good filters and amplifiers because the signal from the sensor is very low and can be interfered by noise (from the circuit or external noise).
+Strain sensor is a passive sensor and needs a conditionner.
+The output signal od the sensor is very low and can be easily interfered by noise (from the circuit or external noise).
+The aim of this part is to chose the good components to have the good filters and amplifiers.
 We also have to take into account the chracteritic of the arduino uno card we are gonna use:
 * Resolution 10 to 12 bits (1024 à 4096 points)
 * Full scale (VRef) : 1.1 V to 5.0 V
 * Max source impedance 1 kOhm to 10 kOhm